JessicaBarnett/angular-component-map/README.md

   - "debug": run this to run the data-building code with `inspect`

 ## Bugfix TODO
+1) Getting "QuickLaunchComponent" when I should be getting "QuickLaunchContentComponent".
+Probably due to an incorrect result in `getDataByName`
-1) get rid of 'user/jessica' in the paths in build_trees.js
+2) get rid of 'user/jessica' in the paths in build_trees.js
-2) make sure this works for wire too
+3) make sure this works for wire too

 ## Feature TODO
 1) move the labels with children to the same position as the actual children for better readability